NETWAYS/foreman-training/provisioning/05_discovery.md

     # foreman-installer --enable-foreman-plugin-discovery --enable-foreman-proxy-plugin-discovery \
       --foreman-proxy-plugin-discovery-install-images=true

-If the trainer provides a local copy of the image add the parameter --foreman-proxy-plugin-discovery-source-url and the provided URL.
+If the trainer provides a local copy of the image, add the parameter --foreman-proxy-plugin-discovery-source-url and the provided URL.

 ### Adjust and deploy the PXE default configuration